google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 Developers should provide the initial file corpus which will be gradually improved upon.
 It can even comprise of a single 1-byte initial file, and honggfuzz will try to generate better inputs starting from here.

-# Requirements for software-based coverage-guided fuzzing (ASAN code coverage) #
+# Requirements for software-based coverage-guided fuzzing #
   * `-fsanitize-coverage=bb` - Clang >= 3.7
   * `-finstrument-functions` - GCC or Clang
   * `-fsanitize-coverage=trace-pc,indirect-calls,trace-cmp` - Clang >= 4.0

-# Requirements for hardware-based coverage-guided fuzzing #
+# Requirements for hardware-based counter-based fuzzing #
   * GNU/Linux OS
-  * Relatively modern Linux kernel (v4.0 should suffice)
+  * Relatively modern Linux kernel (4.0 should suffice)
   * CPU which is supported by the [perf subsystem](https://perf.wiki.kernel.org/index.php/Main_Page) for hardware-assisted instruction and branch counting

-# Requirements for hardware-based coverage-feedback fuzzing (Intel/AMD and possibly other CPU architectures) #
+# Requirements for hardware-based coverage-feedback fuzzing (Intel) #
   * CPU supporting [BTS (Branch Trace Store)](https://software.intel.com/en-us/forums/topic/277868?language=en) for hardware assisted unique pc and edges (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (unfortunately no AMD support for now)
   * CPU supporting [Intel PT (Processor Tracing)](https://software.intel.com/en-us/blogs/2013/09/18/processor-tracing) for hardware assisted unique edge (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (since Broadwell architecture)
   * GNU/Linux OS with a supported CPU; Intel Core 2 for BTS, Intel Broadwell for Intel PT
   * Linux kernel >= v4.2 for perf AUXTRACE

 # Fuzzing strategy #
 The implemented strategy is trying to identify files which add new code coverage (or increased instruction/branch counters).
-Then those inputs are added (dynamically stored in memory) corpus, and reused with upcoming fuzzing rounds
+Then those inputs are added (dynamically stored in memory) corpus, and reused during following fuzzing rounds

-There are always 2 phases of the fuzzing:
+There are 2 phases feedback-driven the fuzzing:
- * 1) Honggfuzz goes through each file in the initial corpus (-f).
+  * Honggfuzz goes through each file in the initial corpus directory (-f).
 It adds files which hit new code coverage to the dynamic input corpus (as well as saving them on the disk, using *COVERAGE_DATA.PID.<pid>.RND.<time>.<rnd>* pattern
- * 2) Honggfuzz choses randomly files from the dynamic input corpus (in-memory), mutates them, and runs a new fuzzing task.
-If the newly created file adds to the code coverage, it gets added to the dynamic input corpus
+  * Honggfuzz choses randomly files from the dynamic input corpus (in-memory), mutates them, and runs a new fuzzing round (round in persistent mode, exec in non-persistent mode).
+If the newly created file induces new code path (extends code coverage), it gets added to the dynamic input corpus

 # ASAN Code coverage (-C) #
 In order to make this mode work, one needs to compile the fuzzed tool (_xmllint_ here) with _-fsanitize=address -fsanitize-coverage=bb_

 ```
-$ honggfuzz -t20 -F 2800 -n3 -f IN/ -r 0.001 -C -q -- ./xmllint --format --nonet ___FILE___
+$ honggfuzz -f IN.corpus/ -- ./xmllint --format --nonet ___FILE___
 ============================== STAT ==============================
 Iterations: 1419
 Start time: 2016-03-15 16:43:57 (16 seconds elapsed)